KevinBatdorf/pinky-wasm/README.md

+# Pinky Lang WebAssembly Compiler

-# Pinky lexer, parser, and wasm code generator
+### A lexer, parser, and WebAssembly byte code (wasm) generator

 I built this to apply what I'm learning of lexers, parsers, and code generators.
+And to practice writing raw WebAssembly bytecode.
 Feedback and contributions are welcome, especially if you find bugs or want to help me learn something to improve.

 Interactive demo here [http://pinky.cool.omg.lol](http://pinky.cool.omg.lol).